Births, deaths, marriages and civil partnerships

 Closure of council buildings

-The majority of our face-to-face services are now closed, including:
+Many of our face-to-face services are still closed, including:

 - council offices in Bernard Weatherill House